 \subsubsection{RotateColon}

 is developed specifically to evaluate novel view synthesis under extended rotations proposed by previous work~\cite{prendo}, including intense rotations not observed during the training sequence.
 The per-frame's depth and camera are recorded with their in-house simulator.
-We adhere to the established evaluation protocol by partitioning the dataset into 381 frames for training and 223 frames for testing, ensuring direct comparability with prior work~\cite{prendo}.
+We follow the original train/split of prior work~\cite{prendo} for fair comparision.

-Note that, the original settings on the two datasets mentioned above utilize ground-truth camera poses for initialization.
-To further evaluate the robustness and practical applicability of our method, we follow previous work~\cite{prendo,pancakes} by using SLAM outputs as the initialization for GS model.
-To avoid the potential impact of minor discrepancies in SLAM results, we utilize the output released by previous work~\cite{prendo} for consistency.
-It contains 10 sequences selected from C3VD as~\cite{endogslam}, and the camera poses and depth maps used are generated by the EndoGSLAM~\cite{endogslam} framework.
-This setting validates algorithm feasibility under suboptimal initialization by deliberately adopting SLAM-based initialization, replicating the challenging conditions in Gaussian Pancakes~\cite{pancakes}.
+While the original benchmarks utilize ground-truth poses, we follow~\cite{prendo,pancakes} to further evaluate robustness using SLAM-based initialization.
+Specifically, we adopt the evaluation protocol from~\cite{prendo}, using 10 C3VD sequences with poses and depth maps generated by EndoGSLAM~\cite{endogslam}.
+This replicates the challenging conditions of suboptimal initialization as explored in Gaussian Pancakes~\cite{pancakes}.

-To be consistent with existing works~\cite{reim,pancakes,prendo}, we thoroughly evaluate the model performance using comprehensive metrics, including peak signal-to-noise ratio (PSNR), structural similarity index (SSIM) and learned perceptual image patch similarity (LPIPS) to measure the rendering quality, and depth mean square error (Depth MSE) for geometry accuracy.
-It's notable that as RotateColon did not provide depth ground-truth for test views, we only evaluate Depth MSE on C3VD and C3VD with EndoGSLAM Initialization.
+We adopt standard metrics from~\cite{reim,pancakes,prendo}: PSNR, SSIM, and LPIPS for rendering quality, alongside Depth MSE for geometry.
+Due to the absence of depth ground-truth in RotateColon, we only evaluate Depth MSE for C3VD.